Domon/www.ruby-lang.org/en/news/_posts/2014-02-24-ruby-1-9-3-p545-is-released.md

 In commemoration of it, Ruby 1.9.3-p545 is released.

 This is the last ordinal release of Ruby 1.9.3.
-It means that Ruby 1.9.3 goes into the state of the security maintenance phase, and will never be released unless any critical regression or security issue will be found.
+It means that Ruby 1.9.3 goes into the state of the security maintenance phase, and will never be released unless any critical regression or security issue is found.
 This phase is planed to be maintained for 1 year.
 Then, maintenance of Ruby 1.9.3 will be ended at Feb.
 24th, 2015.